LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 ### Symmetric Reward Modeling

-Symmetric models predict the reward for each prompt–response pair independently, without referencing alternatives.
-Modeling rewards through symmetric signals is feasible using fundamental machine learning techniques.
+In contrast, symmetric models predict the reward for each prompt–response pair independently.
+Modeling rewards using ground-truth symmetric signals is straightforward with traditional machine learning techniques.
+The main challenge for these methods lies in obtaining a sufficient amount of such data.

 Just like traditional regression model with scalar scorings $\{(x_n, y_n, s_n)\}_{n=1}^N, s_n \in \mathbb{R}$ (e.g., Anthropic HH, OpenAssistant, and MT-Bench),